Routing (electronic design automation): Complexity of routing

-Types of routers

 A PCB as a design on a computer (left) and realized as a board assembly populated with components (right).
 The board is double sided, with through-hole plating, green solder resist and a white legend.
 Both surface mount and through-hole components have been used.

+Overall routing strategy

 The earliest types of EDA routers were "manual routers"—the drafter clicked a mouse on the endpoint of each line segment of each net.

 Modern PCB design software typically provides "interactive routers"—the drafter selects a pad and clicks a few places to give the EDA tool an idea of where to go, and the EDA tool tries to place wires as close to that path as possible without violating design rule checking (DRC).
 Some more advanced interactive routers have "push and shove" (aka "shove-aside" or "automoving") features in an interactive router; the EDA tool pushes other nets out of the way, if possible, in order to place a new wire where the drafter wants it and still avoid violating DRC.

 Modern PCB design software also typically provides "autorouters" that route all remaining unrouted connections without human intervention.

-The main types of autorouters are:
+Modern integrated circuits typically use fully automatic routing, as there can be far too many nets to route by hand.
+If the automatic routing does not yield a fully routed solution, a typical fix is to change the placement to allow more room for the routes, rather than try to complete the missing routes manually.